VictorUmunna/Car-Price-Prediction/README.md

 Image Credit: [AA Cars](https://www.theaa.com/cars/)

 ## Project Overview
-* Scraped over 2000 cars on auction from Auction Export websiter using Python and BeautifulSoup.
+* Scraped 3000 used cars data from AA Cars website using Python and BeautifulSoup.
-* Cleaned the data and buikt a model to help determine the price of cars on auction
+* Cleaned the data and built a model to help determine the price of cars on auction
+* Bulld a flask web app and deploy to cloud

 ## Packages/Tools Used
 * Python Version: 3.9